-If you've been a longtime follower or reader, consider also becoming a member.
-Your membership helps me write empowering stories for kids and make newsletters, podcasts, and essays for creative practicioners.
+Your membership helps me write empowering stories for kids and make newsletters, podcasts, and more for creative practitioners.
 In short: Your support helps me do more of what I do best.

 - Support my creative practice for the cost of a cup of tea.